maxmelichov/Text-To-speech/README.md

-# Text-To-Speech
+# Text-To-Speech (Robo-Shaul)

 Welcome to the Robo-Shaul repository!
-Here, you'll find everything you need to train your own Robo-Shaul or use pre-trained models.
-Robo-Shaul is a text-to-speech system that converts Hebrew text into speech using Tacotron 2 TTS as a framework
+This project enables you to train your own Robo-Shaul or use pre-trained models to convert Hebrew text into speech using the Tacotron 2 TTS framework.

-Although the model that won the competition had a training duration of only 5k steps.

-A subsequent model was developed after the competition deadline.
-This advanced model underwent an extensive training process of 90k steps, utilizing an enhanced training methodology that incorporated a broader spectrum of extreme cases.
-These novel training techniques were absent in the previous model, providing the later model with a significant advantage in terms of its capabilities and performance.
+Robo-Shaul was originally developed for a competition, where the winning model was trained for only 5k steps.
+After the competition, a more advanced model was trained for 90k steps using improved methodologies and a wider range of training data, resulting in significantly better performance.

+---

+## 🚀 Quick Start

-## Prerequisites
+### Prerequisites

-Before getting started, ensure you have Python 3.10 installed on your system.
+- Python 3.10

-### Installation Steps
+### Installation

 1. **Clone the repository:**
     ```bash